Abandonment option: The option of terminating an investment earlier than originally planned.

 All-in cost: Total costs, explicit and implicit.

-All-or-none underwriting: An arrangement whereby a security issue is cancelled if the underwriter is unable to re-sell the entire issue.
+All-or-none underwriting: An arrangement whereby a security issue is canceled if the underwriter is unable to re-sell the entire issue.

 All or Nothings: The option payout is a predetermined amount, which is paid out only if a trigger point is reached.